oeo/mkay/README.md

        ,' /
      ,'  /_____,
    .'____    ,'    "mkay"
-        /  ,'      an opinionated m/v/route api framework for rapid development / ,'
+        /  ,'      the m/v/route api framework for dev speed
+       / ,'
       /,'
 ```